athcb/ISIC/README.md

 ---

 ## Model Training
-The model was trained by fine-tuning various deep learning architectures with pre-trained ImageNet weights to compare performance and test ensemble predictions:
+The model was trained by fine-tuning various deep learning architectures with pre-trained ImageNet weights to compare performance and test ensemble predictions.
 - **ResNet-50** (used for pre-training only / self-supervised learning using SimCLR)
 - **EfficientNet-B4**
 - **DenseNet121**